taha59/Chess/README.md

 - `images/`: Directory containing chess piece images.

 The main logic of the chess game is implemented in the `Chess` class in the `chess.py` file.
 It handles the game state, board representation, move validation, and graphical rendering.

-## Acknowledgments

-- The Pygame library for providing the graphical capabilities.